ismara-unibas/crema_uploader/README.md

     --file-list file_list.txt 1>crema_uploader.out 2>crema_uploader.err &
 ```

 In the file crema_uploader.out the last lines contain a link to status page of your submission.
 If you submitted your email address then you will get a notification once your job is finished.
+The "crema_uploader.err" file contains error messages.